adaranutsa/aws-terraform-import/aws_terraform_import/modules/vpc/README.md

 vpc = Vpc(session, cwd="/home/user/terraform/myproject")

-# This command will launch the process of import
+# This method call will launch the process of importing
-# all VPCs and their depend resources.
+# all VPCs and their dependant resources.
 No other
-# commands need to be run.
+# method calls need to be made.

 vpc.import_vpcs()
 ```